3s3s/atomicswaps/readme.md

 npm run compile
 ```

-Or yuo can compile the code for the browser with a source map (for debug)
+Or you can compile the code for the browser with a source map (for debug)

 ```
 npm run compile_debug